 Mike started with the OAC in 2017.
 He was responsible for bringing the screening of the movie 'Dirtbag': The Legend of Fred Beckey to Toronto.
 Working to bring the local climbing community together and educate them about what the OAC means is strongly one of Mike's goals.
 Climbing for over 20 years, he brings a strong passion for all aspects of climbing from bouldering, to sport and alpine.
 Also known to enjoy type 2 fun offwidth...

 Kacy Wilson has been climbing since 2001.
 She has spent most of her time bouldering but recently transitioned back to route climbing.
-She also spent time dabbling in competition climbing during the off season as an athlete on the Up The Bloc Competitive Team.
-The Niagara Glen has been her favourite local climbing area for over 10 years.
+She also spent time dabbling in competition climbing during the off season as an athlete on the Up The Bloc Competitive & Joe Rockhead's Teams.
 Kacy works closely with the Niagara Parks Commission as an advocate for climbers who are passionate about preserving the area’s unique beauty.
 She owns a marketing company and in her spare time, she teaches climbing classes and clinics.
 Kacy is also an organizing committee member for the Canadian Climbing Medicine Symposium.

 Jessica started climbing on the west coast, though she's originally from Ontario.
 Her passion for photography and the outdoors is a great complement to her love of climbing.
 Though a graduate of cognitive science and a software engineer by trade, Jessica takes advantage of every opportunity to get away from computer screens and be outside.
 These days you can often find her sharing her love of climbing by mentoring others, coaching competitive youth teams, or routesetting.